-Legislation and policies related to land management may affect development and operations risk through changes in regional limits on operating standards for air emissions, water use, land disturbance and reclamation.
+Legislation and policies related to land management may affect development and operations risk through changes in regional limits on operating standards for air emissions, water use, land disturbance, reclamation and biodiversity.
 Land use planning may set aside areas for conservation, parks, or establish operational constraints to protect biodiversity and wildlife that may place limits on crude oil and natural gas development.
 Management frameworks in the Lower Athabasca oil sands area establish limits and triggers for surface and ground water quality and quantity, and air emissions that could increase the standards for the operation of facilities.
 Draft frameworks on biodiversity may establish further limits on development that may limit operations and expansion of facilities.
 Regional access management plans may pose limitations on resource development through limits on infrastructure.
+In December 2023, the federal government announced the intention to introduce the Nature Accountability Bill in 2024 to legislate the protection of biodiversity as a method to achieve conservation of 30% of Canada's land area including the requirement for large companies and financial institutions to monitor, assess and disclose their risks, dependencies and impacts on biodiversity.

 Water licencing, use and release standards are becoming increasingly stringent both in the process of obtaining access to water and to manage it efficiently.
 Alberta Wetland Policy changes may increase requirements and payments for new project development.
 Federal and provincial standards governing the treatment and release of water from oil sands projects into the environment are currently under development having regard to applicable regulations governing other mining operations in Canada.
+In November 2023, the Alberta government announced water conservation plans for 2024 to address potential drought conditions, which plans are being assessed by the Company for potential operational impacts and mitigation strategies.